Ekediee/divvy-bike-analysis/README.md

 ![Title image](img/Bike.png)

 This project is the analysis of the **Google Data Analytics Professional Certicate** capstone task.
-I will be analyzing the user pattern of the membership types of Cyclistic, a bike share company in Chicago.
-Cyclistic's bike-share program features more than 5,800 bicycles and 600 docking stations.
-Cyclistic sets itself apart by also offering reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders who can’t use a standard two-wheeled bike.
+I analyzed the user pattern of the membership types of Lyft Bikes and Scooters, a bike share company in Chicago.
+Lyft's bike-share program features more than 5,800 bicycles and 600 docking stations.
+Lyft sets itself apart by also offering reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders who can’t use a standard two-wheeled bike.
 The majority of riders opt for traditional bikes; about 8% of riders use the assistive options.
-Cyclistic users are more likely to ride for leisure, but about 30% use them to commute to work each day.
+Lyft users are more likely to ride for leisure, but about 30% use them to commute to work each day.

 ## Senario

 > The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
-Therefore, I have assigned to help the stakeholders to understand how casual riders and annual members use Cyclistic bikes differently.
+Therefore, I have assigned to help the stakeholders to understand how casual riders and annual members use Lyft bikes differently.
 From these insights, we will design a new marketing strategy to convert casual riders into annual members.
-But first, Cyclistic executives must approve my recommendations, so they must be backed up with compelling data insights and professional data visualizations.
+But first, Lyft executives must approve my recommendations, so they must be backed up with compelling data insights and professional data visualizations.

-**Business Task:** To identify how annual members and casual riders use Cyclistic bikes share differently.
+**Business Task:** To identify how annual members and casual riders use Lyft bikes share differently.

 **Goal:** Design marketing strategies aimed at converting casual riders into annual members.